The Compassion, Acceptance, Respect, Empathy (C.A.R.E.) Program

 People are more than needs— and true compassion reaches farther than provisions.

-The C.A.R.E.
-Project is our newest, family-centric program that goes beyond addressing the rampant needs of food insecurity in our community.
-At Low Entropy, we recognize that putting food on the table for families in need is just grazing the surface.
-Our goal is to come alongside the families in our community to build meaningful, compassionate connections to facilitate real, sustainable solutions to food insecurity.
+At Low Entropy, we recognize that putting food and essentials in the homes of families is just grazing the surface.
+Our goal is to come alongside the families in our community to build meaningful, compassionate connections to facilitate real, sustainable solutions.